The Bankrate promise

 That’s where the Fed comes in.

-The Fed’s involvement in the repo market can be traced back to Sept.
-16, when a traffic jam occurred at the intersection of cash and securities.
+The Fed’s involvement in the repo market as we know it can be traced back to Sept.
+16, 2019, when a traffic jam occurred at the intersection of cash and securities.
 Experts say that piles of cash flowed out of the system because corporate tax payments came due.
 That happened right as new Treasury debt settled onto the markets.
 Financial institutions wanted to borrow cash to purchase those securities, but supply didn’t match those demands.

-This ultimately caused a cash crunch, and the repo rate soared — reaching as high as 10 percent intraday on Sept.
+All of that worked to cause a cash crunch, and the repo rate soared — reaching as high as 10 percent intraday on Sept.
 17. In other words, banks didn’t want to part with their cash for anything lower than that rate.
 It pushed up the federal funds rate along with it, which was supposed to be trading in a target range between 2-2.25 percent at the time.
-It was also days away from a second reduction.
+The Fed was also days away from making a second rate cut.

 “The general theme that caused the repo market volatility has been almost a decade in the making,” says Jon Hill, vice president on the U.S. Rates Strategy team at BMO Capital Markets.